dribbahq/dui-flutter/README.md

 ## License

-`dui-flutter` is released under the MIT License.
-Feel free to use it in your projects, commercial or otherwise.
+`dui-flutter` is released under the BSD-3 License.

 ## Acknowledgments